WandLZhang/fast-science-0-stellar-engine/README.md

 }

 regions = {
   primary   = "us-east4"                          # ← CHANGE: your preferred region
+  secondary = "us-west1"                          # ← OPTIONAL: secondary region for multi-region NVA
 }

 # ─── OPTIONAL: Change only if needed ───────────────────────────